Stand Up…

 Performance between storytelling, stand-up, physical theater, and postmodern cabaret.

 The newest Continuo’s production Stand Up (and Try to Stay Standing) is something between storytelling, stand-up comedy, physical theater, and postmodern cabaret.
 The main role is played by the stories of a group of senior actors who prepared the production together with the theater’s creative team.
-The stories told during the performance are personal, dreamt, lived, imagined, real, and fictional.

-For the creative work of the company, this collaboration with the group of seniors means expanding the possibilities of their own unique theatrical language, as well as overcoming the established premise that physical theater is the domain of only young and trained performers.
+Stand Up (and Try to Stay Standing) is the result of a long-term collaboration between the company and a group of seniors that began in 2024.
+For Continuo’s creative team, this collaboration represents a broadening of the possibilities of its own distinctive theatrical language, as well as a challenge to the established notion that physical theater is the domain only of young and trained performers.

 • Directed by: Pavel Štourač